reza-keshavarz/DeepLearningRoadmap/README.md

 ### Programming
 * [Learn Python The Hard Way](https://learnpythonthehardway.org/python3/)
-  In contrast to its own name, this book teaches python in a straight and to the point way.
+  In contrast to its own name, this book teaches python in a straightforward and to the point way.

 ### Math